Amandazhou04/SCTP-2024-Data-Analysis/README.md

 + High acquisition costs: Customer acquisition can cost up to 5X times more1 than customer retention.
 + Highly competitive banking sector.
 Consumers are spoilt for choice.
 All banks are fighting for the same pie.

+<b>Expected Deliverables: </b> <br>
++ What: Understand the variables that impact the churn rate
++ Why: To find out why do Customers churn
++ How: Based on the findings, suggest how the bank can reduce the churn rate
++ Who: Prediction if a customer will leave
++ What Next: Recommendations based on findings from this study

 <details>
 <summary><b>Foldable hidden section</b></summary>